The mission

 The large amount of CO2 generated during production of hydrogen from coal is introduced into the wastewater treatment process, as a pH adjusting agent.

-Embedded point 2: utilization of exhaust ozone in advanced wastewater treatment
+Embedded point 2: utilisation of exhaust ozone in advanced wastewater treatment

 Traditional practice: